-All Commercial Trash Rates include the equivalent of one 96-Gallon recycling cart and one 32-Gallon Organic Waste cart per unit as part of the Bundled Trash rates.
-Any increased or additional collection service request for Recycling/Organic Waste/Green Waste/Food Waste will be offset by the included bundled cost of Recycling/Organic Waste/Green Waste/Food Waste.
+All Commercial Trash Rates will include the equivalent volume of recycling and one 32-gallon organic waste cart per 2-cubic yards of garbage as part of the Bundled Trash rates.
+Any increased or additional collection service request for Recycling/Organic Waste/Green Waste/Food Waste will be charged per the Commercial Maximum Service Rate sheet.